OdatNurd/luddatumbazo/README.md

-# Devember 2023 - Luddatumbazo
+# Luddatumbazo - Personalized Board Game Database

-This repository represents my entry into [Devember](https://devember.org/) 2023 and is a home grown, smaller scale version of [BoardGameGeek](https://boardgamegeek.com/)), intended to be something my wife and I (and our family and gaming group) can use to track the specific board games we own, want and are playing.
+Luddatumbazo (Esperanto for "Game Database") is an application that was my [Devember](https://devember.org/) 2023 project; a home grown, smaller scale version of [BoardGameGeek](https://boardgamegeek.com/)), intended to be something my wife and I (and our family and gaming group) can use to track the specific board games we own, want and are playing.

-If you're viewing this in December of 2023, development work is ongoing live on my [Twitch channel](https://twitch.tv/odatnurd), which is serving as the daily devlog requirement of Devember.
-What better way to follow what the day's work was than to actually watch the day's work?

-At the end of each day, the last commit made on that day (if any) is tagged, allowing for easy viewing of the progression of the project over the given time period.

-THe project is code named <code>Luddatumbazo</code>, which is the translation of "Game Database" into Esperanto, because naming things is hard.
+Development work for this project was streamed live during the entire month of December 2023 on my [Twitch channel](https://twitch.tv/odatnurd), where we spent 128 hours and 37 minutes working on the project live (though of course at least half of that time was spent chatting with people).

+See [devember-2023](https://github.com/OdatNurd/devember-2023) to see what the state of the project was at the point at which Devember ended; this version of the repo was split from it and shares the same history, but is continually developed.

-This particular project is intended to be entirely cloud based and is (or will be, depending on the part of the month) using the following technology:
+This particular project is intended to be entirely cloud based and is using the following technology:

 - [Cloudflare Zero Trust](https://www.cloudflare.com/zero-trust/) for IAM
 - [Cloudflare Pages](https://www.cloudflare.com/developer-platform/pages/) to host the front end